PGY 2 Year

 Washington Heights Community Service Inpatient Unit (PI - 5South)

 PGY2 residents spend one month on the Washington Heights Community Service, a state-funded urban community mental health center which provides a comprehensive system of inpatient and outpatient care for the seriously ill patients in Washington Heights.
 Residents treat acutely ill patients on the NYSPI inpatient unit as part of a team and work closely with the patients' families and outpatient case managers to ensure a smooth return to the community.
-The average length of stay is ample, usually three to four weeks.
+The average length of stay is usually three to four weeks.
 A program on cross-cultural psychiatry focuses on the Latinx community living in Washington Heights.

 Adult Consultation - Liaison Service

-PGY2 residents rotate for two months on the adult Consultation-Liaison (CL) Service at NYPH, one of the oldest and largest CL departments in the country.
+PGY2 residents rotate for two months on the adult Consultation-Liaison (CL) Service at New York Presbyterian Hospital, one of the oldest and largest CL departments in the country.
 Residents are trained in a wide spectrum of psychological and pharmacological techniques.
 Special emphasis is directed towards treating patients with a variety of medical and surgical illnesses and in working in the consultative mode with patients and their physicians.
-Residents also gain experience in forensic issues, especially capacity assessments.
+Residents also gain experience in handling forensic issues, especially capacity assessments.
 Residents participate in daily clinical rounds run by an attending psychiatrist.
 These rounds serve as direct, case-oriented educational experiences.
 Residents have the opportunity to teach non-psychiatric house staff and learn how to conduct case conferences.
-Each week there is an active schedule of lectures and case presentations covering a variety of topics in general psychiatry as it impacts the medical setting.
+Each week, there is an active schedule of lectures and case presentations covering a variety of topics in general psychiatry as it impacts the medical setting.

-Addiction Psychiatry at the NYP Comprehensive Psychiatry Emergency Program (CPEP)
+NYP Comprehensive Psychiatry Emergency Program (CPEP)

 PGY2 residents rotate for two months in the Comprehensive Psychiatric Emergency Program (CPEP) where they gain proficiency in diagnostic interviewing and treatment of acute psychiatric emergencies.
 This emergency room setting is unique in that patients can stay for up to 72 hours, allowing time for a thorough evaluation and the best treatment and disposition.
 Patients enter the NYP CPEP with a range of psychiatric symptoms and diagnoses, which frequently include primary or co-occurring substance use disorders.
-A particular focus on treating patients with addiction is imbedded into this rotation with additional supervision from experts in addiction psychiatry.
-Throughout this rotation, residents learn to assess the nature of the substance use and the role it plays in the patient’s presentation.
-They also learn to treat withdrawal symptoms, provide brief treatment interventions, and arrange for appropriate follow up (e.g., inpatient psychiatry, inpatient rehab, outpatient MICA clinic).

 Pediatric Psychiatry Emergency Service and Immediate Treatment Clinic

 PGY2 residents rotate for one month on the Pediatric Psychiatry Emergency Service in the Morgan Stanley Children’s Hospital of NYPH.
-Residents work on a team with the first-year Child and Adolescent Psychiatry fellows where they are trained in diagnostic interviewing of children and adolescents, focused family work and integrating information from broader systems of care.
+Residents work on a team with the first-year Child and Adolescent Psychiatry fellows, where they are trained in diagnostic interviewing of children and adolescents, focused family work, and integrating information from broader systems of care.
 Educational activities include daily Emergency Psychiatry Rounds and weekly Case Conference.

-Adult Outpatient Community Psychiatry Clinic
+Adult Outpatient Psychiatry